joscha/play-authenticate/README.md

 This plugin uses concepts from [securesocial2][] and [Play20StartApp][] and provides a sample containing code from [deadbolt2][].

+#### Info
+**Play Authenticate currently does not work with Play 2.0.2 and prior - you need to use Play 2.1-SNAPSHOT or if you want a prebuild version you can use 2.1-06212012 - which is available in the typesafe repo.
+If you run sbt and don't specify play.version it should just work out of the box as Build.scala defines this as fallback version.**

 ## Live demo
 You can find a live demo on [heroku](https://play-authenticate.herokuapp.com/ "Play Authenticate sample app") and there are some screens on our [website](http://joscha.github.com/play-authenticate/).